Finding the Top Financial Advisors in Palo Alto, California

 PAWA first opened its doors in 2016 and is owned by Ryan K. Schmidt and Nathan T. Blair.

-The firm offers a wide range of financial services.
-It can advise on a variety of topics ranging from education and estate planning to investing and employee stock options.
-In addition, the firm specializes in guiding first-time homebuyers, helping clients answer questions like, “How much house can I afford?”
+The firm offers a wide range of financial services geared towards high-earners in the tech industry.
+It can advise on a variety of topics ranging from financial education and estate planning to investing and employee stock options.

 Palo Alto Wealth Advisors Investment Strategy